au-ts/lionsos_docs/content/docs/use/debugging.md

 While it is functional and can be used to debug applications, it is yet to be properly integrated with LionsOS.
 However, getting it integrated is a priority for us.

+## Features

+We implement most of the GDB remote protocol, which means that you can:
+* Read/write register state
+* Read/write memory of a PD
+* Single step execute
+* Set breakpoints
+* Set watchpoints

 ## Architecture

 Below is the general setup of a LionsOS system using GDB.
 There is a GDB Protection Domain (PD) that is